Windsor F.C. (2011): Ground

-Windsor's current home ground since the 2023–24 season is Holloways Park, Beaconsfield in a groundshare agreement with Beaconsfield Town F.C.
+Windsor's current home ground since the 2023–24 season was Holloways Park, Beaconsfield in a groundshare agreement with Beaconsfield Town F.C.

 Up until the end of the 2022–23 season, Windsor played their home games at Stag Meadow, St Leonards Road, Windsor, Berkshire, SL4 3DR.

 The football ground was placed there in 1911 following an order from the Monarchy that an area of The Great Park should have an area for football.
 The ground was leased to the original Windsor & Eton until their demise on 2 February 2011.
 Stag Meadow is a traditional non-League football ground with terraces all around the pitch and a small stand on one side.
 There is capacity for 4,500 inside the ground with 450 of these seated and 650 covered.
 There is also an officials' bar and a supporters' bar as well as a tea hut and club shop.
 The pitch is tended to by head groundsman Lewis Clements & George Gould whose company is in charge of the maintenance.